 7.4 Until revoked in accordance with (c) below, the Buyer is authorized to resell and/or process the goods subject to retention of title in the ordinary course of business.
 In this case, the following provisions additionally apply:

-b) The Buyer hereby assigns to us by way of security any claims against third parties arising from the resale of the goods or the product, in total or to the amount of our co-ownership share according to the preceding paragraph.
-We accept the assignment.
-The Buyer’s obligations mentioned in paragraph 2 also apply concerning the assigned claims.
+b) The buyer hereby assigns to us, as security, all claims against third parties arising from the resale of the goods or products, up to the total amount of the final invoice total agreed with us (including VAT), either in full or to the extent of our potential co-ownership share as per clause 7.4.a.
+We accept this assignment.
+The buyer’s obligations set forth in clause 7.2 also apply with respect to the assigned claims.

-c) The Buyer remains authorized to collect the claim in addition to us.
-We undertake not to collect the claim as long as the Buyer meets his payment obligations to us, there is no defect in his performance ability, and we do not assert the retention of title by exercising a right according to paragraph 3.
-However, if this is the case, we can demand that the Buyer informs us of the assigned claims and their debtors, provides all necessary information for collection, hands over the relevant documents, and informs the debtors (third parties) of the assignment.
-We are also entitled, in this case, to revoke the Buyer’s authorization to further sell and process the goods subject to retention of title.
+c) The buyer remains authorized to collect the receivables alongside us.
+As long as the buyer fulfills their payment obligations to us, there is no deficiency in the buyer’s ability to pay, and we do not assert our retention of title by exercising a right pursuant to clause 7.3, we undertake not to collect the receivables.
+If we assert a right pursuant to clause 7.3, we may demand that the buyer disclose the assigned receivables and their debtors, and that the buyer provide all information necessary for collection, hand over the relevant documents, and notify the debtors (third parties) of the assignment.
+Furthermore, we are entitled to revoke the buyer’s right to resell and process the goods subject to retention of title.

 d) If the realizable value of the securities exceeds our claims by more than 10%, we will release securities of our choice at the Buyer’s request.